nuSTORM as a Precision Probe of the Standard Model and New Physics: The nuSTORM Experimental Setup

 A key advantage of nuSTORM is its ability to deliver a neutrino beam with an exceptionally well-understood flux, which is the dominant source of systematic uncertainty in most neutrino experiments.
 This precision is possible because the neutrinos originate from muon decay ($\mu \to e \nu_e \nu_\mu$), a purely leptonic process that is precisely calculable within the Standard Model.
 By accurately monitoring the muon intensity in the storage ring, the resulting neutrino flux, including its flavour composition and energy spectrum, can be predicted to the sub-percent level.

 This paper presents a phenomenological study of nuSTORM's physics reach.
 To isolate the impact of statistical uncertainties and the intrinsic potential of the facility, we assume an idealised detector with 100$\%$ detection efficiency and perfect particle identification.
+We note that the assumption of $100\%$ detection efficiency is optimistic and based on the assumption of highly efficient LArTPC detectors.
+Naturally, including more realistic detector efficiency would reduce the overall sensitivity to each physics search.
 For our analysis, we consider a detector with a fiducial mass of approximately 100 tonne, similar in scale to the ProtoDUNE Liquid Argon Time Projection Chambers (LArTPC) at CERN.
 Throughout this work, we assume a total integrated exposure of {$10^{21}$ Protons on Target (POT)}, which corresponds to approximately 10 years of operation at nuSTORM's proposed beam power.
 It must be noted that each phenomenological analysis is a standalone analysis, and hence we assume an optimistic framework where all $10^{21}$ POT are employed towards the relevant energy mode.

 To calculate the expected event rates, neutrino interaction cross-sections are taken from the GENIE event generator with tune \href{https://genie-mc.github.io/tunes.html}{\texttt{G1810a0211b-k250-e1000}} \cite{Andreopoulos:2015wxa}.
 To maximise the available statistics, our analysis combines events from both the initial, high-energy ``pion flash'' neutrinos (predominantly $\nu_\mu$) and the subsequent ``signal'' neutrinos produced from the decays of the stored muons.
 The fluxes of the pion flash and muon signal neutrinos are shown in \figref{fig:nustorm_flux} for relevant beam energies.